 - Preheat oven to 350 degrees Fahrenheit.
 Line a 12 cup cupcake pain with cupcake liners.

-- Combine flour, sugar, cocoa powder, baking powder, backing soda and salt in a medium bowl.
+- Combine flour, sugar, cocoa powder, baking powder, baking soda and salt in a medium bowl.

 - Combine milk, egg, oil and vanilla extract in another bowl.

 - Slowly add the wet ingredients into the dry until just combined.

 - Carefully add the hot coffee and stir to combine.
 The batter will be thin.

 - Divide the batter between the 12 cupcake liners.
 I like to use a large cookie scoop or an ice cream scoop for this.

 - Bake for 14-16 minutes until a cake tester/toothpick inserted into the middle of a cupcake comes out clean or with a few moist crumbs.

 - Let the cupcakes cool in the pan for about 5 minutes and then transfer to a wire rack to cool completely.

 - Beat the softened cream cheese with the powdered sugar and vanilla extract until creamy.

 - Add the heavy cream and beat until thickened, about 2-3 minutes.
 Refrigerate until ready to fill the cupcakes.

 - Add the powedered sugar, vanilla extract and milk and beat until combined.
 If the frosting seems too thick, add an additional tablespoon of milk.